googleinterns/server-side-identity-sites/README.md

 This repository contains a demo website that shows proper integration of Google Sign in solutions and the server-side identity libraries.

-This is not an officially supported Google product.a
+This is not an officially supported Google product.